User Roles: General Information

 Restriction Levels

-A user role in MYOB Advanced is a set of access rights to system objects.
+A user role in MYOB Acumatica is a set of access rights to system objects.
 By defining access rights for a system object, you set the restriction level a user with the role will have for this object.
 The restriction level defines the set of operations a user may perform with the object.
 The highest restriction level allows a user to perform any operation with an object, up to its deletion, and the lowest restriction level denies access to an object.

 The system objects are a particular form, a container of form elements, and a form element.
-In MYOB Advanced, the system objects are grouped in a tree with nodes, where a tenant is the first-level node with the workspaces nested under it.
+In MYOB Acumatica, the system objects are grouped in a tree with nodes, where a tenant is the first-level node with the workspaces nested under it.
 Each workspace can have multiple forms nested, which can have containers of form elements nested within it; form elements are nested within the containers.

 The set of restriction levels available for the system objects depends on the object type.
 For some objects, you can specify a more granular level; for others, you can either allow or deny the access.
 For details, see User Roles: Restriction Level Options.